Connecticut fraternity says wanted to resist order to admit women

 Wesleyan University advised its Delta Kappa Epsilon fraternity in September that as part of a new university policy requiring all campus groups to go co-ed, it must allow at least six women to live in its on-campus houses within three years.

-Terence Durkin, the fraternity’s president, testified at a court hearing on Wednesday that after the university changed its policy, he met with female leaders of a campus sorority in an attempt to integrate women.
+Terence Durkin, the fraternity’s president, testified in court on Wednesday that after the university changed its policy, he met with female leaders of a campus sorority in an attempt to integrate women.

-“Yes, we wanted to maintain DKE national rules as an all-male fraternity,” Durkin said under questioning by Wesleyan attorney James Rotondo.
+“We wanted to maintain DKE national rules as an all-male fraternity,” Durkin said.
 “But we were willing to go co-ed if that’s what we had to do.”

-Durkin, who is a junior, testified that knowing he could live in an all-male fraternity house had been a major factor in his decision to attend Wesleyan.
+Durkin, who is a junior, testified that living in an all-male fraternity house had been a major factor in his decision to attend the university.

 “It’s very clear DKE did not like the co-education mandate, and made that very clear,” Rotondo said.